rockerle/buildNdeploy-docker/README.md

 # Usage

 Here is an example workflow how I use the action for my discord bot, when I update its codebase in my self hosted Forgejo instance.
+For additional inputs the env-variables can be defined and will be forwarded to the docker container on startup.

 ```yaml
 name: custom action workflow